-The school/college will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2022.
-Schools may also find it useful to refer to the Farrer child on child abuse toolkit.
+The school/college will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2023 and Addressing Child On Child Abuse.
 All responses to reports of sexual violence/harm will be subject to an immediate risk and needs assessment undertaken by the DSL (or a deputy), using their professional judgement, and supported by other agencies, such as children's social care and the Police.
 The need for a risk and needs assessment in relation to reports of sexual harassment will be considered on a case-by-case basis.